Start date: 22-03-2021

 We aim to analyze how GPs can be supported in early diagnosis through AI support.
 For all patients with new episodes (2010-2020) we want to define the predictive value of the RFE for diagnoses.
 More specifically we want to study which data influence predictive values.
 This knowledge is crucial to build ICT tools to support the GP.

-The AI challenge is to use machine learning (eg Bayesian network approach and other methods) to calculate probabilities of diagnoses based on the reason for encounter, modified for other personal and context variables, based on the data in our database.
-For 10 common reasons to visit the GP, we want to develop an algorithm that is able to show a physician realtime for any unique patient the probabilities of diagnoses.
+We will use machine learning to calculate probabilities of diagnoses based on the reason for encounter, modified for other personal and context variables, based on the data in our database.
+For 15 common reasons to visit the GP, we want to develop an algorithm that is able to show a physician realtime for any unique patient the probabilities of diagnoses.

 We will use data from the research network FaMeNet (www.famenet.nl) covering over 300.000 patient years, and over 1 million patient contacts.
 Structured data on contextual factors are available for more than 50% of the adult population.
 Contextual factors include chronic comorbidity, sex, age, ethnicity, educational level, and all symptoms and diagnoses in the two years preceding the diagnosis.